Note: You can also download a PDF version of this page, more suitable for printing.

 - River City, A History of Campbell River & the Discovery Islands, 1999, Jeanette Taylor.

-- *Spillsbury’s Coast, Pioneer Years in the Wet West, Howard White and Jim Spilsbury; the biography of a traveling radio repairman in the Depression years to World War II.
+- *Spilsbury's Coast, Pioneer Years in the Wet West, Howard White and Jim Spilsbury; the biography of a traveling radio repairman who describes the many colourful characters he served throughout the Discovery Islands before World War II.

-- *The Columbia is Coming, Doris Andersen; the story of the Columbia Coast Mission, which served remote communities from Powell River to Alert Bay.
+- *The Columbia is Coming, Doris Andersen; a well-researched and very readable history of the Columbia Coast Mission, which served remote communities from Powell River to Alert Bay.
+One of the mission's last ships was Columbia III.

 - Evergreen Islands, Doris Andersen; a concise history of each of the island communities from Quadra to Alert Bay.